Baru Timur River: Names

-People live along the river from the border of Jakarta and Depok, until Cijantung, Cililitan, Cawang, even Cipinang, generally call the canal as "Kali Baru Timur".
+People live along the river from the border of Jakarta and Depok, until Cijantung, Cililitan, Cawang, and even Cipinang, generally calling the canal "Kali Baru Timur".
 However, in Matraman or Pramuka, the river is called by various names.
 In Senen, Central Jakarta, it has been called Kali Paseban, Kali Bluntas, Kali Sentiong, or Kali Murtado.
 Those names are based on the village or roads passed by the stream.
-The name "Kali Sentiong" is more popular in the area where Baru Timur River joins Sentiong River before merging into Sunter River.
+The name "Kali Sentiong" is more popular in the area where Baru Timur River joins the Sentiong River before merging with Sunter River.

 Hydrology

-Baru Timur River is grouped into the Eastern Area Stream Handling System of Jakarta, along with Cipinang, Sunter, Buaran, Jati Kramat and Cakung River, with a total entry debit at the upstream of 139 m3/sec and at the downstream of 237 m3/sec, and the exit debit at the upstream of 39 m3/sec and at the downstream of 40 m3/sec, from about 21 tributaries.
+Baru Timur River is grouped into the Eastern Area Stream Handling System of Jakarta, along with Cipinang, Sunter, Buaran, Jati Kramat and Cakung River, with a total entry debit at the upstream of 139 m3/sec and the downstream of 237 m3/sec, and the exit debit at the upstream of 39 m3/sec and the downstream of 40 m3/sec, from about 21 tributaries.

-In 2016 it was observed that along Pasar Rebo, East Jakarta, that the river condition was good with natural banks of stones, an inspection way and trees along the river.
-In both banks there were shopping and dining places.
-Until Cililitan, the stream narrowed, even flowed under Pusat Grosir Cililitan, one of the Cililitan shopping malls, until 'reappeared' on the other side of the mall.
+In 2016 it was observed that along Pasar Rebo, East Jakarta, the river condition was good with natural banks of stones, an inspection way, and trees along the river.
+In both banks, there were shopping and dining places.
+Until Cililitan, the stream narrowed, even flowed under Pusat Grosir Cililitan, one of the Cililitan shopping malls, until it 'reappeared' on the other side of the mall.
 The stream briefly 'disappeared' again under the stapled interchanges of Cawang, East Jakarta.
-The width narrowed significantly after the trash filtering grid at the southern side of the Cawang interchanges, then flowing to the north direction passing the areas of Cipinang, Matraman, Salemba, Johar Baru, until Kemayoran in Central Jakarta.
-In Kemayoran, the river joins the Sentiong River, then flowing further to the north, joining Ancol River before reaching Java Sea.
+The width narrowed significantly after the trash filtering grid at the southern side of the Cawang interchanges, then flowing to the north direction passing the areas of Cipinang, Matraman, Salemba, and Johar Baru, until Kemayoran in Central Jakarta.
+In Kemayoran, the river joins the Sentiong River, then flows further to the north, joining the Ancol River before reaching the Java Sea.

 Geography

-The river flows in the northwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northwest area of Java with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 27 °C. The warmest month is March, when the average temperature is around 30 °C, and the coldest is May, at 26 °C. The average annual rainfall is 3674 mm.
-The wettest month is December, with an average of 456 mm rainfall, and the driest is September, with 87 mm rainfall.
+The wettest month is December, with an average of 456 mm of rainfall, and the driest is September, with 87 mm of rainfall.